Attendance Awareness Campaign Partners

-If you’re interested in becoming a partner, contact Cecelia Leong at Attendance Works (email@example.com).
-If you’re a partner working to promote Attendance Awareness Month, see our Resources for Partners
+If you’re interested in becoming a partner, contact Catherine Cooney at Attendance Works (firstname.lastname@example.org).
+If you’re a partner working to promote Attendance Awareness Campaign, see the resources in the Count Us In! toolkit

 America’s Promise Alliance leads an alliance of organizations, communities and individuals dedicated to making the promise of America real for every child.
 As its signature effort, the GradNation campaign mobilizes Americans to increase the on- time high school graduation rate to 90 percent by 2020 and prepare young people for postsecondary enrollment and the 21st century workforce.

 Attendance Works is a national organization dedicated to improving the policy, practice and research around attendance.
 Its website offers materials, research and success stories about reducing chronic absence.
 Attendance Works also offers technical assistance to school districts and communities.